Abde Ezzalzouli: International career

 Ezzalzouli represented the Morocco under-20 team at the 2020 Arab Cup U-20, scoring two goals in five games.
 On 20 December 2021, Abdessamad rejected Vahid Halilhodžić invitation to represent Morocco national team in the 2021 Africa Cup of Nations to focus on his club.
+He obtained Spanish citizenship in December 2021, holding dual Moroccan and Spanish citizenship.

 On 17 March 2022, Ezzalzouli was listed in the 26-man squad to face DR Congo in the 2022 FIFA World Cup qualification – CAF third round.

 In September 2022, Ezzalzouli was called up to join the Morocco national team.
 He played his first match in a friendly against Chile at the RCDE Stadium in Cornellà de Llobregat, which ended in a 2–0 victory.

 On 10 November 2022, he was named in Morocco's 26-man squad for the 2022 FIFA World Cup in Qatar.

 In June 2023, he was included in the squad for the 2023 U-23 Africa Cup of Nations, hosted by Morocco itself; named as the team captain, he went on to score three goals and three assists in four matches, as the Atlas Lions won their first title and qualified for the 2024 Summer Olympics.

 Ezzalzouli was selected for Morocco's squad to compete in the men's football at the 2024 Summer Olympics.

+On 11 December 2025, Ezzalzouli was called up to the Morocco squad for the 2025 Africa Cup of Nations.

+He was part of the national squad for the 2026 FIFA World Cup but on 11 June 2026 he was sent home after failing to recover from an injury.